 What will the exam be like?

-The mammogram will be performed by a woman radiologic technologist who has completed rigorous training dedicated to mammography.
+The screening mammogram will be performed by a woman radiologic technologist who has completed rigorous training dedicated to mammography.
 She works under close supervision of the radiologist to assure the most accurate results from your examination.